JoeKodsi/viaeurope-cloud-engineer-interview/README.md

 #### Requirements

+1. The application should be hosted on AWS
+1. We'd like to version our infrastructure, so please use your favorite IaC tool.
+You can add your code in the `infrastructure` directory.
 1. Client should be publicly accessible.
 The client exposes port `4567`
-2. API and redis should be private.
+1. API and redis should be private.
 The API exposes port `4567`
-3. We'd like to version our infrastructure, so please use your favorite IaC tool.
-You can add your code in the `infrastructure` directory.

 ### 2. Redis recovers state on restart